kensho-technologies/graphql-compiler/CONTRIBUTING.rst

 <https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-2017#ubuntu>`__.

 Additionally, for Ubuntu you might have to install development header files for the specific version of python that you are running the tests from.
-By, for instance, running:
+You can do so by, for instance, running:

 .. code:: bash